bsoelch/ConcatLang/Readme.md

 ### other operators
 - `.type` replaces the top element on the stack with its type
+- `clone` replaces the top element on the stack with a shallow copy
+- `clone!` replaces the top element on the stack with a deep copy
 - `cast` typecast `val type cast` casts `val` to type `type` and pushes the result
 - `array`  wraps a type in the corresponding array-type